 May kicks off the “peak wedding season,” which extends through until October, with both wedding venues and vendors in demand.
 So while you’ll have longer days to create a more flexible schedule.
 You’ll have to be ultra-organized and get booked super early if you want your first pick of venues and vendors.

 A few other things to consider when planning your wedding date is to avoid major holidays or religious festivals that could be significant to your guests.
 You want your wedding to be a day that’s remembered in its own right, not because it coincided with Mother’s Day or a major sporting event.

 It’s also worth keeping in mind the additional costs associated with a holiday wedding.
 Whether it’s the exorbitant price of roses around Valentines’ Day.
-Or the hiked up cost of flights and car rentals that your guests might have to meet.
+Or the hiked-up cost of flights and car rentals that your guests might have to meet.

-As you can see, the best season for weddings is a personal choice and depends on the aesthetic and style of wedding you envision.
+As you can see, the best season for weddings is a personal choice and depends on the aesthetic and style of the wedding you envision.
 If you love the feeling of sun-drenched days, then a summer wedding might work for you.
 While winter is a definite winner for those who love that cozy feeling of being rugged up with your loved one beside a fireplace.
-For some brides and grooms, they’ll be more than happy to do the hard work and pre-planning that’s required for a spring or autumn wedding to take advantage of the best weather conditions.
+Some brides and grooms, they’ll be more than happy to do the hard work and pre-planning that’s required for a spring or autumn wedding to take advantage of the best weather conditions.

 There are other things to consider as well before the wedding if you want to learn more check out my blog on what to consider before your wedding date.
-Hopefully my input was insightful to you and you figured out the best season for weddings in your eyes.
+Hopefully, my input was insightful to you and you figured out the best season for weddings in your eyes.
 If you have any other questions or need a planner, feel free to get a consultation.